Number of jailed journalists fell from record high in 2025, CPJ report says

 Follow topic:

-Jan 21 - The number of journalists jailed worldwide declined in 2025 but remains near record highs, the Committee to Protect Journalists said in a report on Wednesday that warned about ongoing threats to press freedoms.
+NEW YORK - The number of journalists jailed worldwide declined in 2025 but remains near record highs, the Committee to Protect Journalists said in a report on Jan 21 that warned about ongoing threats to press freedoms.

+It said that all of the journalists imprisoned in Israel were Palestinian.

-“Autocracies and democracies alike are locking up journalists to quash dissent and stifle independent reporting,” CPJ CEO Jodie Ginsberg said in a statement.
+“Autocracies and democracies alike are locking up journalists to quash dissent and stifle independent reporting,” CPJ chief executive officer Jodie Ginsberg said in a statement.

 The report said that nearly one in five imprisoned journalists reported that they had been tortured or beaten.